openafs-contrib/ansible-openafs/README.md

 Cell and realm names.

     afs_admin_principal: admin
-    afs_admin_password:
+    afs_admin_password: (not defined)

-A administrator principal and password to be used to create the regular user Kerberos principals and AFS users.
+    afs_user_password:  (not defined)

-The password is not defined by default and must be set on the command line (-e) or in a group variable, preferably encrypted with `ansible-vault`.
+A administrator credentials to create the regular users listed in `afs_users` and the initial Kerberos password for those users.
+The passwords are not defined by default and must be set on the command line (-e) or in group variables, preferably encrypted with `ansible-vault`.

     afs_kdc: